Aerial Sports Coaching

 Although I recommend that you have a home rig and Lyra to make the most of Online Aerial Sports Coaching, it is not required, as we can use our time setting goals and homework, writing and scheduling training programs and reviewing your training videos.

 From January 2022 I will have extremely limited availability for in-person coaching in Rouse Hill, NSW.
-This coaching will take place outdoors using a purpose-built Aerial Rig and the same Lyra type that will be used during the competition.
+This coaching will take place outdoors using a purpose-built Aerial Rig and a competition standard Lyra and/or Flying Pole.